Each person’s glaucoma is unique. The following comments are intended to be a starting point for discussion with your glaucoma physician.

 What is the ideal eye pressure for me?

 Every individual has a unique pressure that is good for their eye.
 Whereas one person may have a pressure of 29 and be on no drops, another person may have a pressure of 15 and going blind.
 Each person should ask their physician what their ideal pressure is — a goal which is determined by each person’s unique history, exam, and testing.
 One size does not fit all when it comes to a pressure target.

 Can I take my drop every other day to save on the drops?

 When the Food & Drug Administration (FDA) approves medications, there are very specific scientific studies to determine the best times and how often medications should be administered.
 The labeling on your bottle as directed by your physician should specifically be followed as every other day use may be detrimental to your glaucoma.
 Short answer: No.

 Why don’t you have a coffee machine in your waiting room?

 Coffee can raise your eye pressure temporarily by a small amount.
 A coffee machine in the waiting room would make your IOP reading high just as the doctor is taking the measurement he is trying to lower and keep low.

-Article by Rohit Krishna, MD.
-Dr, Krishna is a clinician, educator and researcher at the Eye Foundation/Vision Research Center of Kansas City and the University of Missouri-Kansas City (UMKC) School of Medicine, where he is Director of the Glaucoma service and Associate Professor of Ophthalmology.
+Dr. Rohit Krishna is a clinician, educator and researcher at the Eye Foundation/Vision Research Center of Kansas City and the University of Missouri-Kansas City (UMKC) School of Medicine, where he is Director of the Glaucoma service and Associate Professor of Ophthalmology.